 Does Region 10 CERTification offer school librarian, reading specialist, diagnostician, or counselor certification?

 School Librarian, Master Reading Teacher and Reading Specialist are not offered.
 Please contact Texas Education Agency (TEA) for information regarding these areas.

 An Educational Diagnostician certification program is offered through Region 10 CERTification.

 Does Region 10 CERTification Program offer grants or loans for the program fees?

 Region 10 CERTification itself does not offer grants and loans, but its finance department will work with various entities that provide financial assistance to participants.
 Financial assistance opportunities include the College Access Loan (CAL), the Department of Assistive and Rehabilitative Services (DARS), Education Related Deferment, request of existing school loans (once an internship has been secured), and student loan forgiveness.
-We can also provide information regarding Troops to Teachers (TTT); Region 10 CERTification is not involved in the process of the Texas Troops to Teachers financial assistance.

 What salary can I expect to earn?

 It is the applicant’s responsibility to check with individual districts about respective salary scales and benefit packages.
 Most districts post salary scales on their websites.
 Click here to access Region 10 district websites.

 In most districts, teachers are paid on a monthly basis on the last working day of the month over a 12 month period beginning in September and extending through August.
 Some districts will pay new teachers over 13 months so they can receive a check in August.
 It is the applicant’s responsibility to solicit this information from districts prior to accepting a position.